Swirl-String-Theory/atomic-orbital-viewer/README.md

  \Rightarrow (z_1, z_2)
 $$

-To find the intersection points in the xz-plane, we use these two values ​​as initial values ​​for numerical calculations.
+To find the intersection points in the xz-plane, we use these two values ​​as initial values ​​for numerical calculations ([python code](/src/data/numeric/n4/l3/m0/convex.py)).

 ### Toroidal Lobes